Bua loi: Dongzhi Festival

 Dongzhi Festival, or Chinese Winter Solstice Festival, is a festival to mark the Winter Solstice – the day of the year with the shortest daylight (known as the shortest day).
 Traditionally, the holiday is celebrated around the 22nd of December each year.
-Each year, it is the last festival for Thais of Chinese descent.
-This festival usually cooks Bua Loi to pay respect to the guardian spirit for helping the family to have a smooth life throughout the year and pray for family safety.
+It is the last festival of the year for Thais of Chinese descent.
+During the festival, people usually cook Bua Loi to pay respect to the guardian spirit for helping the family to have a smooth life throughout the year and to pray for family safety.
 For the Dongzhi Festival, incense burners, red candles, incense, fruits, tea, and Bua Loi are used for worship.

 Yuan Xiao Festival

 People in Thailand refer to "元宵节" as the "Yuan Xiao Festival" or the "Lantern Festival."
 Chinese people place high importance on this holiday.
 According to the lunar calendar, a full moon first appears after the Chinese New Year.
 It symbolizes the end of New Year's festivities.
 Chinese people enjoy eating the Bua Loy dessert on that day because they think it will bring wealth to their families and themselves.
-They also went outside to view lanterns displayed along streets.
+They also go outside to view lanterns displayed along streets.
 There are a large number of Chinese Thai people in Thailand.
 When there are significant Chinese holidays, they frequently gather together to celebrate.
 Another important celebration is Yuan Xiao Festival.
 Chinatown (Yaowarat) in Bangkok and Chinese-Thai communities around the country celebrate the Yuan Xiao Festival yearly by preserving old Chinese traditions.

-Recipe

-For Bua Loi Ingredients, there're 3 parts of ingredients.

-Variety Recipe

-Nowadays, Bua Loi can make with additional components or change some ingredients.
-Here are some examples of other Bua Loi recipes.